 - How did the person know the problem was happening or happened?
 Or did the person not even know? (this opens an interesting possibility)

 - How is the success of the attempted job or task measured?

 - What does the problem cost to any or all of the stakeholders involved in the problem?

-Validate Your Findings – All of the work you did in the first step helped you establish a collection of hypotheses related to the problem, however, this must be verified through first hand investigation and data collection.
+All of the work you did in the first step helped you establish a collection of hypotheses related to the problem, however, this must be verified through first hand investigation and data collection by the entrepreneur.
 While you may be absolutely certain that your problem statement is correct, it is almost a certainty that you are not 100% accurate.
 Validation of your problem, through surveys, observations, experiments, and interviews, will help you refine the problem ahead of beginning the design of a solution.
 Your problem may be made up of 10, 15, or 20 hypotheses; set up surveys, observations, experiments, or interviews, accordingly to confirm each one.
 Once you have all of the results, update and finalize your problem statement.
 Consider the following questions in your effort to validate the problem.

 - Are the problem stakeholders you identified actually connected to the problem?
 If not, did you have too many or not enough?

 - Would the person suffering from the problem consider the problem “painful” enough to warrant a solution?
 Is the job or task they are attempting important enough?

 - What evidence do you have to support the estimates for the problem or opportunity cost?